Tree-OPO: Off-policy Monte Carlo Tree-Guided Advantage Optimization for Multistep Reasoning: Introduction

 \section{Introduction}

-Many reasoning-intensive tasks—from mathematical problem-solving to symbolic analysis in security domains like deobfuscation and reverse engineering—require multi-hop, compositional inference~\cite{christianos2023pangu}.
-While Monte Carlo Tree Search (MCTS) has been widely used in structured decision-making---most notably in game-playing~\cite{alphago}---recent work has shown its utility in language-based reasoning as well~\cite{rstar, omegaPRM, mathshepherd, rest-mcts}.
+Many reasoning-intensive tasks, from mathematical problem-solving to symbolic analysis in security domains like deobfuscation and reverse engineering, require multi-hop compositional inference~\citep{christianos2023pangu}.
+While Monte Carlo Tree Search (MCTS) has been widely used in structured decision-making (most notably in game-playing~\citep{alphago}), recent work has shown its utility in language-based reasoning as well~\citep{rstar, omegaPRM, mathshepherd, rest-mcts}.
 In these settings, MCTS systematically explores the reasoning space and balances exploration with exploitation, enabling it not only to improve test-time inference but also to identify reliable reasoning chains.
-These high-quality trajectories are commonly used to supervise downstream training, typically by training reward models~\cite{rstar, omegaPRM, mathshepherd} or enabling self-training from model-generated traces~\cite{10.1145/3726302.3729965, rest-mcts}.
-In some cases, a strong teacher model guides MCTS rollouts, effectively distilling reasoning behavior into downstream models via these enriched trajectories~\cite{jiang2024enhancing}.
+These high-quality trajectories are commonly used to supervise downstream training, typically by training reward models~\citep{rstar, omegaPRM, mathshepherd} or enabling self-training from model-generated traces~\citep{10.1145/3726302.3729965, rest-mcts}.
+In some cases, a strong teacher model guides MCTS rollouts, effectively distilling reasoning behavior into downstream models via these enriched trajectories~\citep{jiang2024enhancing}.

-We draw inspiration from this line of work, but take a distinct path: rather than using MCTS \textit{rollouts} solely for supervised reward modeling or test-time inference, we repurpose \textit{partial trajectories}, generated by a strong teacher policy, to construct enriched training groups for preference-based policy optimization.
-In particular, we examine Group Relative Policy Optimization (GRPO) \cite{deepseekr1}, a method that can be broadly categorized as \textit{preference-based} RL in the sense that it learns from the relative quality of samples within a group rather than relying on an explicit value function.
+We draw inspiration from this line of work, but take a distinct path: rather than using MCTS \textit{rollouts} solely for supervised reward modeling or test-time inference, we repurpose \textit{partial trajectories}, generated by a strong teacher policy, to construct enriched training groups that drive policy learning.
+This places emphasis on learning from the comparative quality of multiple sampled behaviors instead of estimating a scalar value.
+In this context, we examine Group Relative Policy Optimization (GRPO) \citep{deepseekr1}, which performs policy updates using group-level ranking signals rather than relying on an explicit value function.

 Our main observation is that the staged nature of MCTS rollouts naturally induces a \textbf{tree-structured space of prompt-completion pairs}~\footnote{We use "staged" and "tree-structured" interchangeably for this hierarchical setting.}, where each path from root to leaf corresponds to a sequence of reasoning steps.
 This setting introduces a previously unstudied challenge in GRPO: how to compute meaningful advantages when group samples correspond to different prefixes in a shared trajectory.
 To address this, we introduce \emph{Staged Advantage Estimation (SAE)}, a method for computing advantages across this structured curriculum by accounting for prefix-conditioned values.